 The Buick Lucerne enjoys average reliability, with some of its model years scoring better than others.
 RepairPal gave it a rating of 3.5 out of 5.0, ranking it 13th out of 32 for all car brands.
 On the other hand, J.D.
-Power rated the 2011 Buick Lucerne an 83/100, giving it the fourth spot out of the eight cars reviewed in its segment that year.
+Power rated the 2011 Buick Lucerne an 83/100, giving it the third spot out of the eight cars reviewed in its segment that year.

 US News & World Report also ranked the 2011 Buick Lucerne sixth out of the nine vehicles in the large luxury cars segment for that year.
 With these figures, it’s apparent that the Buick Lucerne can easily enjoy a long service life with proper handling and regular maintenance.

 Top Buick Lucerne Problems

 Although the Buick Lucerne is one dependable full-size luxury car, it has its fair share of problems.
 Here are the most commonly reported issues for different model years:

 Oil leaks are among the most reported 2011 Buick Lucerne problems.
 They usually develop from the front crankshaft seal, and most complaints describe oil leaking outside of the pan and on the bottom of the engine.